Plant reproduction, ecological and conservation genetics

 Reannon Smith (2016) – Understanding diversity: An investigation into pollination and genetic differentiation in Grevillea alpina Lindl.
 Supervised by Dr Trevor Edwards and Dr Susan Hoebee.

 Reannon was partially supported during her honours by an Auchmeddan Pty Ltd Honours Scholarship.
-She is working as a research assistant for other project in the Department and demonstrating in 3rd year subjects.

 Joseph Zilko (2016) – Outcrossing and pollination strategies in bird-pollinated Eucalyptus species.
 Supervised by Dr Trevor Edwards and Dr Susan Hoebee.